-Cats Pipette size to be used Volume Imidacloprid Moxidectin [kg] [ml] [mg/kg b.w.] [mg/kg b.w.] ≤4 imidacloprid/moxidectin 40 mg/4 mg spot-on solution for small cats and ferrets 0.4 minimum of 10 minimum of 1
+Weight of cat Pipette size to be used Volume Imidacloprid Moxidectin

+[kg] [ml] [mg/kg bw] [mg/kg bw]

+≤ 4 kg Advocate for small cats 0.4 minimum of 10 minimum of 1

+4-8 kg Advocate for large cats 0.8 10-20 1-2

+8 kg the appropriate combination of pipettes

-Flea treatment and prevention (Ctenocephalides felis):
+Flea treatment and prevention (Ctenocephalides felis)

 One treatment prevents future flea infestation for 4 weeks.
-Pre-existing pupae in the environment may emerge for 6 weeks or longer after treatment is initiated, depending upon climatic conditions.
-Therefore, it may be necessary to combine treatment with this veterinary medicinal product with environmental treatments aimed at breaking the flea life cycle in the surroundings.
+Existing pupae in the environment may emerge for 6 weeks or longer after treatment is initiated, depending upon climatic conditions.
+Therefore, it may be necessary to combine veterinary medicinal product treatment with environmental treatments aimed at breaking the flea life cycle in the surroundings.
 This can result in a more rapid reduction in the household flea population.
 The veterinary medicinal product should be administered at monthly intervals when used as part of a treatment strategy for flea allergy dermatitis.

-Treatment of ear mite infestation (Otodectes cynotis):
+Treatment of ear mite infestation (Otodectes cynotis)